 Most people suffering from addiction also present mental health issues such as depression, anxiety disorders, ADHD, bipolar disorders and suicidal tendencies.
 Higher rates of borderline personality disorders, schizophrenia and a broad range of other disorders are also frequently presented.

 Living with somebody who abuses substances is difficult.
-An addict’s mood is erratic and can range from abusive to lethargic, via overly excitable and reckless, with possible rapid changes between these states, whether or not when under the influence.
-Addicts tend to feel victimised and blame others for their condition and the consequences of their alcohol or drug use.
-Chaotic behaviour includes reckless use of money, often at the expense of household maintenance, and addicts often fail to carry their weight in running a home and add to the burden.
+An addict’s mood is erratic and can range from abusive to lethargic, via overly excitable and reckless with possible rapid changes between these states, whether or not when under the influence.
+Addicts tend to feel victimised and blame others for their condition and the consequences of their using.
+Chaotic behaviour includes reckless use of money, often at the expense of household maintenance and addicts often fail to carry their weight in running a home and add to the burden.

-The resulting emotional upheaval and financial insecurity disrupt the home life, forcing other members into defensive and compensating behaviours, straining relationships sometimes to the point of leading to divorce.
+The resulting emotional upheaval and financial insecurity disrupts the home life, forcing other members into defensive and compensating behaviours, straining relationship sometimes to the point of leading to divorce.
 Children growing up in homes with addiction frequently either become addicted themselves or marry an alcoholic/addict or both.
 Many adults having experienced such a childhood eventually seek therapy or join Adult Children of Alcoholics (ACOA).
-For that reason, and because genetic factors are likely, it is said that addiction is a family disease, that the addict is the symptom of a dysfunction in the family, and that the whole family should seek help.
+For that reason and because genetic factors are likely, it is said that addiction is a family disease, that the addict is the symptom of a dysfunction in the family and that the whole family should seek help.

 Impact on the social environment